crowdlingo/course/src/speaking/movies.md

 ---
 <banner></banner>

 Do you like movies?
-What kind of genre do you like?
+Which genre do you like the most?

 ## Hints
 Describe a film that you have recently seen.
 You should say: